Uniform Quasi ML based inference for the panel AR(1) model: The panel AR(1) model

 \begin{theorem}[K2013] Let assumptions SA, REA (or FEA) and B hold and let $ Var(y_{i,1}-\mu _{i})\propto (1-\rho )^{0}=1$ $\forall i\in \{1,2,...,N\}$.
 Furthermore let $\rho $ be local to unity.
 Then the Expected Hessian of $ l_{RE}(\theta )$ $(l_{FE}(\theta ))$ is almost singular if and only if either assumption TSH$^{\ast }$ holds, assumption TSH has been imposed on $ l_{RE}(\theta )$ $(l_{FE}(\theta ))$ and $T\geq 3,$ or assumption TSH$ _{T-1}^{\ast }$ (almost) holds and $T\geq 4$. \end{theorem}

-If the Expected Hessian of the (quasi) log-likelihood function is almost singular, one can obtain a better approximation to the finite sample distribution of the (Q)MLE by using local asymptotics.
+If the Expected Hessian of the (quasi) log-likelihood function is almost singular, one can obtain a better approximation to the finite sample distribution of the (Q)MLE than the usual approximation by using local asymptotics.
 K2013 obtained the following result:

-\begin{theorem}[K2013] Let assumptions SA4, FEA4 (or REA4) and B hold, let $T\geq 4$, let $\delta _{\ast }$ be such that $(1,\delta _{\ast }^{\prime })^{\prime }=\theta _{\ast },$ and let $\{\theta _{n,N}\}$ be such that $N^{1/4}(\rho _{n,N}-1)=o(1)$ and $N^{1/2}(\delta _{n,N}-\delta _{\ast })=o(1)$ for some $ \sigma _{2}^{2}.$ Let $\{\theta _{i,n,N}\},$ $i=1,...,N,$ be such that $\rho _{i,n,N}=\rho _{n,N},$ $N^{-1}\sum_{i=1}^{N}\widetilde{\sigma } _{v,i,n,N}^{2}=\widetilde{\sigma }_{v,n,N}^{2},$ $N^{-1}\sum_{i=1}^{N}\zeta _{i,n,N}=\zeta _{n,N}$ $($and $\tilde{\pi}_{i,n,N}=\tilde{\pi}_{n,N}).$ Let $ \widehat{\theta }_{n}=(\widehat{\rho }_{n},\widehat{\delta }_{n})^{\prime }$ be the FEQMLE (REQMLE) that maximizes the value of $l_{n}(\theta _{n})=l_{n,FE}(\theta _{n})$ $(l_{n,RE}(\theta _{n}))$.
+\begin{theorem}[K2013] Let assumptions SA4, FEA4 (or REA4) and B hold, let $T\geq 4$, let $\delta _{\ast }$ be such that $(1,\delta _{\ast }^{\prime })^{\prime }=\theta _{\ast },$ and let $\{\theta _{n,N}\}$ be such that $N^{1/4}(\rho _{n,N}-1)=o(1)$ and $N^{1/2}(\delta _{n,N}-\delta _{\ast })=o(1)$ for some $ \sigma ^{2}.$ Let $\{\theta _{i,n,N}\},$ $i=1,...,N,$ be such that $\rho _{i,n,N}=\rho _{n,N},$ $N^{-1}\sum_{i=1}^{N}\widetilde{\sigma } _{v,i,n,N}^{2}=\widetilde{\sigma }_{v,n,N}^{2},$ $N^{-1}\sum_{i=1}^{N}\zeta _{i,n,N}=\zeta _{n,N}$ $($and $\tilde{\pi}_{i,n,N}=\tilde{\pi}_{n,N}).$ Let $ \widehat{\theta }_{n}=(\widehat{\rho }_{n},\widehat{\delta }_{n})^{\prime }$ be the FEQMLE (REQMLE) that maximizes the value of $l_{n}(\theta _{n})=l_{n,FE}(\theta _{n})$ $(l_{n,RE}(\theta _{n}))$.
 Let $ \mathcal{H},$ $\breve{B}$ and $\breve{Z}=(\breve{Z}_{1},\breve{Z} _{2}^{\prime })^{\prime }$ satisfy the definitions given just above theorem 1.
 If $\mathcal{H}$ is nonsingular and $(y_{i,1}$ $y_{i}^{\prime })^{\prime } $ is generated under $\theta _{i,n,N},$ $i=1,...,N,$ then a) $\widehat{\theta }_{n}-\theta _{\ast }=o_{p}(1).$ b) $\left[

 \right] \overset{d}{\rightarrow }\left[

 \right] \mathbf{1}\{\breve{Z}_{1}>0\}+\left[

 \right] \mathbf{1}\{\breve{Z}_{1}\leq 0\}$ c) in general $\widehat{\rho }_{RE}\overset{asy}{\nsim }\widehat{\rho }_{FE}$ but if assumption B$^{\prime }$ also holds and the $u_{i}$ are i.i.d. and normal, then $\widehat{\rho }_{RE}\overset{asy}{\sim }\widehat{\rho }_{FE}.$ \end{theorem}